Cash-rich Zurich Insurance eyes bid for British rival RSA

 Analysts said Zurich and RSA would be a good fit but there could be counter-offers.
 "AXA or a number of other U.S. and European insurers could be interested," said Barrie Cornes at Panmure Gordon.
 "RSA is now effectively in play."

-French insurer AXA (AXAF.PA) said it did not comment on market rumors.
+French insurer AXA (AXAF.PA) said it did not comment on market rumours.

 In its most recent results, RSA posted a 1 percent rise in net written premiums and said profits were ahead of plan, boosted by disposals.
 It was also weighing a possible sale of its Latin American business, a source told Reuters earlier this year.